A couch made of iron rods suspended from the ceiling on ropes,

 It is with this aim in mind that we introduce this exhibition.

-The centerpiece of the exhibition consists of pictures made by autistic children,
+It raises numerous associations at different levels.
+The centerpiece of the exhibition consists of pictures made by autistic children, essentially replacing their creator’s ability to speak.

 In addition, visitors can complete real tests for the detection of Asperger’s autistic traits.